Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Compatibility of Good Uniformizers

 We take a good uniformizing family

 of stable maps centered at the smooth stable map $\alpha=(S, j, M, D, u)$, continue to abbreviate

-and define the graph ${\mathcal F}$ of the family as the set
+and define the graph $\cg$ of the family as the set

 We recall that ${\mathcal O}$ is the open subset of a splicing core introduced in the formula \eqref{paraset} in Section \ref{xA}.
-We equip the set ${\mathcal F}$ with a natural topology by requiring that the projection map
+We equip the set $\cg$ with the topology which turns the bijective projection map